merijnvanes/video-filter/README.md

 # Video Filter

-Enhance your video (output: mp4) with color filters.
+Enhance your video with color filters.
 This Python project helps you to apply a color filter to your Instagram reel or any other social platforms like TikTok, YouTube, Facebook, etc. All formats are supported (reels, shorts, 4k, etc.).
+The output video is in mp4 format.

 ## Filter gallery selection